API Reference

 dict

-class holonic.PortalSummary(iri, source_iri, target_iri, label=None, last_traversal=None, health=None)[source]
+class holonic.PortalSummary(iri, source_iri, target_iri, label=None, portal_type=None, last_traversal=None, health=None)[source]

 Lightweight portal descriptor for browser/list views.